Search API Connector Documentation

 Convert a preset request into a custom request

 To view the underlying API URL, tick the Add request URL box before running your request.
 This will print out the request URL, which can then be copied and pasted into a custom request.
+Similarly, tick the Add request body box to print out the request body.

 Each Row Option